 As a general rule, the proceeds received from most personal injury claims are not taxable under either federal or state law.
-It does not matter whether you settled the case before or after filing a lawsuit in court.
+It does not matter whether you settled the case before or after filing a personal injury lawsuit in court.
 It doesn’t matter if you went to trial and won a verdict.
 Neither the federal government (the IRS), nor your state, can tax you on the settlement or verdict proceeds in most personal injury claims.
 Federal tax law, for one, excludes damages received as a result of personal physical injuries or physical sickness from a taxpayer’s gross income.

 This means typical personal injury damages that are meant to compensate the claimant for things like lost wages, medical bills, emotional distress, pain and suffering, loss of consortium, and attorney fees are not taxable as long as they come from a personal injury or a physical sickness.
 A physical sickness means a claim for an illness.
 If, for example, you were negligently exposed to a germ that made you sick, any damages that you recover as a result of that illness would not be taxable.